 For most of us, it can start anywhere and at anytime!
 It seems, though, that the moment we pee on the stick and get a positive pregnancy result that good ole brain fog sets in and we start forgetting stuff left, right, and center!
 Trust me you will know when it starts.

-Some moms get maternal amnesia (yup another name for it), nd some moms don’t.
+Some moms get maternal amnesia (yup another name for it), and some moms don’t.
 This could simply be due to their lifestyle, but there are ways to help prevent pregnancy brain.
-Here are some ideas:
+Here are some tips:

 As I’m sure you are well aware, sleep is so important in helping us rejuvenate and refresh ourselves.
 You need to ensure you are getting a good amount of sleep.
-Your body is working hard growing a baby, after all!
+Your body is working hard growing a baby!

 Using electronic devices before bed is not the best idea.
-It sometimes does not allow you to relax fully.
+It sometimes does not allow you to fully relax.
 Therefore, it may be wise to keep them switched off once your bedtime routine alarm goes off.